szheng3/SeniorProject/README.md

 Upload File, GetFileName(File in the Jboss Container): Done-- Alex, Shuai Zheng

+Write Pro file using Java:Done--Shuai Zheng

+Obfuscation For Application:Done-Shuai Zheng

+Error: Timeout need to fix.

 **Next:**

-Write Pro file using Java

- ProGuard:
+ ProGuard for lib:

  Or other open source for Obfusition: